limpyd/redis-limpyd-jobs/README.rst

                             Delta to add to the actual priority of a failing job to be requeued (default to -1, ie one level lower), e.g. --requeue-priority-delta=-2
+      --requeue-delay-delta=REQUEUE_DELAY_DELTA
+                            How much time (seconds) to delay a job to be requeued (default to 30), e.g. --requeue-delay-delta=15
       --database=DATABASE   Redis database to use (host:port:db), e.g.
                             --database=localhost:6379:15
       --no-title            Do not update the title of the worker's process, e.g.